DiscreteTom/stickdeck-rs/README.md

 #### Install from GitHub

 1. Install [ViGEm Bus Driver](https://github.com/nefarius/ViGEmBus) and **_restart_** your PC.
-2. Download `stickdeck-win-x.x.x.zip` from the [latest release](https://github.com/DiscreteTom/stickdeck-rs/releases/latest) and extract it.
+2. Download `stickdeck-win-vx.x.x.zip` from the [latest release](https://github.com/DiscreteTom/stickdeck-rs/releases/latest) and extract it.
 3. Make sure your SteamDeck and your PC are in the same network.
 4. Make sure your SteamDeck is running the server.
 5. Run `stickdeck-win.exe`.
 Once your see `Virtual controller is ready` in the console, Stickdeck is ready.